 What we liked

-Slipcovers that make real-life messes less stressful
+- Slipcovers that make real-life messes easier to deal with

 Who it is best for

-Loungers, nappers, and “movie-night” households
+- Loungers, nappers, and movie-night households

 Where it falls short

-Warmer, sink-in seating for hot sleepers
+- Warmer, sink-in seating can be a lot for hot sitters

 Pros & Cons